 You can compare performance at KS2 (English state schools), GCSE and A-level.

 Performance between schools varies tremendously, importantly it can even vary within a school.
 Some schools excel in Chemistry, yet fall short of the mark in maths.
 GCSE performance may be superb but A-level fail to make the grade.
 Subscribers to this website can use our extensive data to find how English state (and senior independent) schools compare overall and in chosen subjects and subject combinations.
-(The graphs are interactive so hovering over a bubble will reveal the school name.
-The school represented by the bright yellow bubble - top RHS - in the chart above s a top performer for both of my chosen criteria).

 If you're a subscriber to the Good Schools Guide (GSG) online** you can use our in-depth data to delve behind superficial league tables, to view charts such as the ones above.
 To find out how well a school* is likely to do for YOUR child - whatever their ability - even if they have special needs.
 We even show you which universities pupils go on to and what courses they take.